Refining the ore

 Thickening and filtering: Thickened concentrate is sent to the stock tank prior to filtering through Larox pressure filters and then conveyed to the concentrate storage shed.

 Tailings removal: Thickened tailings are pumped to the tailings storage facility via a rubber lined steel pipeline.
-The tailings storage facility is located west of the mine.
-It plays a key role in recycling water for use within the processing plant.
+The tailings storage facility is located west of the mine and plays a key role in recycling water for use within the processing plant.